rei/rei-cedar-docs/docs/components/lists/README.md

 ### Don’t use when

 - Displaying content that is not primarily text
-- Displaying content with two or more well-defined dimensions
+- Displaying content with two or more well-defined dimensions.
+Instead, use [Data Tables](../data-tables/)

 ## Foundations